 Unlike options you can purchase in big box sporting goods stores, Ultra Ankle braces are professional-level ankle braces that use the latest advanced materials and designs.
-They have been thoroughly field-tested by collegiate athletes to offer a level of support, performance, and durability you can’t get from over-the-counter ankle braces.
+They have been thoroughly field-tested by collegiate and professional athletes to offer a level of support, performance, and durability you can’t get from over-the-counter ankle braces.

 Using a lace-up brace can help, but, keep in mind it will bind or tie-up your child’s ankle joint to restrict its natural range of motion.
 This will lessen the support and limit their ability to walk, run, or jump and it can hinder their performance.
 Just as you would never tie-up your knee to support that joint, you don’t bind up your child’s ankles either.

 In many sports, it’s not about the strength of your child’s ankle or their ability to prevent ankle injuries themselves, it’s the environmental factors, such as jumping and landing on another player’s foot, that typically cause sprained ankles.
 For this reason, we recommend that anyone who plays a sport, such as volleyball and basketball where they do a significant amount of jumping in close proximity to other players, consider wearing preventative ankle braces.
 In football, lineman are highly exposed to ankle sprains because their ankles are often stepped or landed on.
 This can result in the more severe high ankle sprains.
 For other sports, ankle braces are typically worn after an injury has been sustained to help prevent further injuries and additional damage to the ankle ligaments.
 We often recommend wearing our premium ankle braces before injuries occur, keeping players in the game and off the sidelines and crutches.

 View Volleyball Brochure (PDF) →